 Patricia F. Ferguson is currently Project Curator: Monument Trust, 18th Century Prints and Ceramics at The British Museum.
 She is the Adviser on Ceramics to the National Trust, and curated the recent display, 'Garnitures: Vase Sets from National Trust Houses', at the V&A and is the author of 'Ceramics: 400 years of British Collecting in 100 Masterpieces' (Philip Wilson Publishing, London, 2016).

-Since 1995 independent researcher, consultant of private collections and curator as well as author of collection catalogues and articles with special focus on Meissen porcelain
+Since 1995 she is working as an independent researcher, consultant of private collections and curator as well as author of collection catalogues and museum publications with special focus on Meissen porcelain.

 Nicole Coolidge Rousmaniere is IFAC Handa Curator of Japanese Art at the Department of Asia, British Museum.
 She is also the founding Director of the Sainsbury Institute for the Study of Japanese Arts and Cultures and Professor of Japanese Art and Culture at the University of East Anglia.
 She received her PhD from Harvard University in 1998.
 Her research interests include Jômon period to contemporary ceramics in East Asia and particularly Japan, East Asian trade networks, the history of archaeology and manga.
 She spent three years on secondment as a Visiting Professor in Cultural Resource Studies at Tokyo University (2006-2009).
 She is currently working on a book manuscript Four Hundred Years of Japanese Porcelain.
 In 2012 she wrote Vessels of Influence: China and the Birth of Porcelain in Medieval and Early Modern Japan (Bloomsbury Academic).
 In addition to her work at the British Museum from Summer 2011, she is the Research Director of the Sainsbury Institute.